 Before I started working with children I met a man from a foreign land.
 We had a baby and began to take trips to his birthplace, Finland, to see his family.
 Visiting family began to wash the tourist off of me but not completely.
 I am an obvious foreigner in Finland, a homogenous country, where I am clearly not Scandinavian.
 Still, the way I travel has changed and the tourist in me has taken a back seat to the explorer.
 The research never ends, as there is always more to learn, but the agenda became simple; connect with the people I visit.
-The itinerary become more flexible to accommodate other people’s schedules and interests.
-The places we go now are based on who we want see and the experiences that we want to have, rather than going to where the travel website suggests.
+The itinerary becomes more flexible to accommodate other people’s schedules and interests.
+The places we go now are based on who we want to see and the experiences that we want to have, rather than going to where the travel website suggests.

 Our visits to Finland take us to a variety of places, each one of them similar yet different from each other.
 When we are in downtown Helsinki, no one looks strangely at me.
 I am treated the same as the many other tourists passing through, with a professional politeness.
-In every shop and restaurant there is someone who speaks English and is ready to be helpful.
+In every shop and restaurant, there is someone who speaks English and is ready to be helpful.
 The city retains its particular Finnish essence while it welcomes foreigners to enjoy the many things it has to offer.
-When I go out to the suburbs, while so much is the same, I can no longer expect everyone around me to speak English.
+When I go out to the suburbs, while so much is the same, I can no longer expect that everyone around me will speak English.

-While shopping with my 3 year old niece I picked up some bananas.
+While shopping with my 3-year-old niece I picked up some bananas.
 This brought forth a string of Finnish from my niece but since she was three I assumed she was just chattering and responded with my limited Finnish, “yes”, “wonderful”, “great”.
 By the time we were ready to pay, my brother-in-law had joined me.
 The cashier saw the bananas and handed them back to my brother-in-law to weigh them first, as is the custom in Finland.
 My niece looked at her father and told him, “I kept trying to tell her and tell her that she had to weigh them first but she didn’t listen to me.
 Is she stupid?”